The Eyes Have It: ConjunctivitisEn Español (Spanish Version)

 - Do not share eye makeup with others, especially eyeliner and mascara.
 And avoid using any eye makeup at all while you are suffering from any type of conjunctivitis.

-- If your child contracts bacterial or viral conjunctivitis, you should keep them out of school for a few days.
+- If your child gets bacterial or viral conjunctivitis, you should keep them out of school for a few days.
 Otherwise, it is not uncommon for the condition to spread throughout an entire class.

 - You develop redness or discomfort in your eye that is affecting your vision.

-- The redness and discomfort in your eye starts to become quite painful, or a yellow or green discharge begins to develop.
+- The redness and discomfort in your eye starts to become painful, or a yellow or green discharge begins to develop.

 - You have a newborn child whose eyes are inflamed and are not producing tears.
-This may be a sign of ophthalmia neonatorum which, if not treated very quickly, can lead to permanent eye damage.
+This may be a sign of ophthalmia neonatorum which, if not treated quickly, can lead to permanent eye damage.

 American Academy of Ophthalmology